apache/incubator-graphar/README.md

 ## Preparing Graph Datasets

 Before running the benchmarking experiments, you need to prepare the graph datasets.
-You could download public graph datasets, or generate synthetic graph datasets using our data generator.
+You could download from public graph datasets, or generate synthetic graph datasets using our data generator.

 ### Topology Graphs

-#### Step 1
 Suppose we want to use the facebook dataset.
 First, download the dataset from the [SNAP](https://snap.stanford.edu/data/egonets-Facebook.html) website and extract the dataset.
-As an example, we have included the facebook dataset in the `dataset' directory.
+As an example, we have included the facebook dataset in the `dataset` directory.

-#### Step 2
-Convert the dataset into the Parquet format using the following command:
+Then, convert the dataset into the Parquet format:

 ```bash
     $ ./release/Csv2Parquet {input_path} {output_path} {ignore_line_num}